The Florence Nightingale Award for Excellence in Healthcare Data Analytics

 While known more widely for her work as a nurse, Florence Nightingale (1820–1910) was also a statistician, and the first female fellow of the Royal Statistical Society, who revolutionised nursing through her investigative statistical work and her striking use of data visualisation.
-In 2020 the Florence Nightingale Award for Excellence in Healthcare Data Analytics will be presented for the first time, to mark the bicentenary of Nightingale’s birth.
+The award was launched in 2020 to mark Nightingale's bicentenary year.

 The aim of the award is to celebrate the work of healthcare data analysts who have informed a substantive change that improves patient care in a healthcare system in the UK.

 The award recognises work carried out or completed in the previous calendar year, either by teams or individuals.
 We welcome applications regarding ongoing projects.

 Any kind of health and care organisation that provides, commissions, supports or delivers health services free at the point of care in primary, secondary or tertiary care, or across boundaries such as health care and social care is eligible to enter.
 Those working in healthcare data analytics who work in conjunction with a health and care organisation free at the point of care are also eligible to enter.